outdreamer/build-a-cure/docs/example_output/kidney_function.md

 			- possibly harmful to kidney function: glycine, arginine, methionine
 			- ketoanalogues of essential amino-acids (with nitrogen removed from amino acids, to further reduce work for kidneys)
 			- amino acids may help regulate blood sugar, help recovery, improve muscle function
+			- L-histidine may help with chronic kidney failure

 			- the amino acid ratio is important to get right:
 				- kidney damage patients may be low in BCAA's so supplementation may help prevent deficiency & related conditions (hypoalbuminemia)